nanovim/harbor.js/README.md

 The main idea is to provide anchor positioning similar to QML.
 It means that you can describe the position of an element relative to another.
 Like the top of this element should be in the vertical center of another element.
+This is an alternative way of positioning elements in relation to other elements.

 ## How do I use it.